DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 }
 ```

-In turn, TypeScript will enforce this meaning and issue errors that aren’t really possible:
+In turn, TypeScript will enforce this meaning and issue errors that aren't really possible:

 ```ts
 myForEach([1, 2, 3], (a, i) => {